mdm-code/gsnip/README.md

 because you have to find the process id with `ps` before sending the signal.
 Another way would be to write PID to a known file that the client could access.

-There are five headers that the `gsnipd` server can understand:
+For the sake of clarity, there are five headers that a `gsnipd` server can
+understand:

 - @LST
 - @RLD